Site Overlay

 Primary Palliative Care: EM physicians often provide “primary palliative care” by recognizing palliative needs and implementing basic palliative skills, such as pain management and code status discussions.

-Early Intervention: By involving palliative care services early, EM physicians can ensure better alignment of care with the patient’s goals, potentially preventing burdensome treatments and improving patient outcomes.
+Early Intervention: By involving palliative care services early, EM physicians can better align care with the patient’s goals, potentially preventing burdensome treatments and improving patient outcomes.

 Hospice Care for Patients in the ED: They manage hospice patients who present to the ED, ensuring that distress is treated, goals are discussed, and appropriate transitions of care are arranged.